Boku52500/Metaweb/replit.md

 This is a full-stack web application for Metaweb, a professional web development company.
 The application is built as a comprehensive marketing website showcasing web development services, portfolio, pricing, and contact information.
 It features a modern React frontend with a Node.js/Express backend, designed to attract potential clients for website development services.

-**Current Status:** Complete language transformation from Georgian to English completed successfully.
-The website has been fully translated with all Georgian text converted to professional English, targeting English-speaking markets.
-All components, forms, navigation, and content now use English while maintaining sophisticated animations and professional design aesthetics.
+**Current Status:** 100% COMPLETE English language transformation achieved.
+All Georgian text has been successfully translated to professional English, including:
+- ✅ All navigation and menu items
+- ✅ Hero section content and CTAs
+- ✅ Service descriptions and titles
+- ✅ Portfolio project descriptions and CTAs
+- ✅ Statistics cards and counter labels
+- ✅ Floating animation text elements
+- ✅ Contact forms and buttons
+- ✅ FAQ section content
+- ✅ Footer information
+- ✅ All CSS class references (font-georgian removed)
+- ✅ Image alt texts and tooltips
+The website now targets English-speaking markets exclusively with sophisticated animations and professional design aesthetics preserved.

 ## User Preferences